-The Planetarium at Hartnell College has been enchanting audiences with the wonders of astronomy and space science for over 50 years.
-Originally built in 1962 as a part of the new $1.9 million Merrill Hall, the planetarium reflected a shift in public attention skyward and towards the burgeoning Space Race.
-The planetarium originally mainly served the needs of the college acting primarily as a lab space for astronomy classes.
-Its first director, Rear Admiral (retired) C.E.
-Dickinson, managed the planetarium in addition to his primary job as a teacher.
+The Planetarium at Hartnell College has been enchanting audiences with the wonders of astronomy and space science for 60 years.
+Originally built in 1962 as a part of the new $1.9 million Merrill Hall, the original J. Frederic Ching Planetarium was named after a former president of Hartnell.
+Looking toward the future, the facility reflected the great public interest in space science and astronomy, brought about by the burgeoning Space Race.
+The planetarium served the needs of the college, acting primarily as a lab space for astronomy classes.
+The original projector, a Spitz A-3P, was capable of projecting the stars, planets, moon and sun.Its first director, Rear Admiral (retired) C.E.
+Dickinson, managed the planetarium in addition to his primary job as instructor.
 In 1976, following the retirement of “The Admiral”, the college sought to expand the role of the planetarium in the community and subsequently hired a new full time planetarium director, David Aguilar.

 Under David’s tenure the planetarium flourished.
 While the original seating arrangement held 160 people, the planetarium often hosted 170 people or more.
 David skillfully crafted custom special effects using a series of home-built projectors; all managed from two special effects control panels he built himself.
 David eventually left in 1980 to take up the directorship of the Fiske Planetarium in Boulder, CO.
 Following David’s departure the role of Planetarium Director passed to Andy Newton.